West Bathurst, NSW

 Where is West Bathurst?

-West Bathurst is a suburb of New South Wales, Australia.
+West Bathurst is a suburb of New South Wales, Australia, in the Bathurst Regional local government area.

 What is the population of West Bathurst?